OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 - Body text in a new paragraph: contextualisation with external links to the most authoritative sources available.
 - For example, explain which wider problems are tackled by this policy change, or give a historical perspective on the change.
+- For clarity, separate body text and contextual elements instead of grouping all changes in a single paragraph and then a lengthy context paragraph with multiple threads.

 **Example**